Cnasboll/HLF25-2/v02/README.md

 [Q]uit (exit the program)
 ```

-To add a new hero press `A[dd]` and enter values as prompted.
+To add a new hero press `A` and enter values as prompted.
 An empty string is treated as abort.
 User will be prompted if the new hero will be saved or not.

 ```